All You Need To Know About SEO Keywords For Beginners

 Keywords are the topic or idea of your post.
 This is where your readers can search and find your content by typing in a keyword that they're looking for.

-Keyword research is an essential SEO practice of discovering, analyzing and using terms, that your potential readers use to search for content they want to find.
+Keyword research is an essential SEO practise of discovering, analyzing and using terms, that your potential readers use to search for content they want to find.
 The goal here is to optimize the website's content to match those terms.
 It's usually the first SEO step you'll need to take.

 To help you get started, check out the guide on keyword research by Mangools explaining the fundamentals of this process step by step.